 A major production advantage of LoRA is that one frozen base model can serve many task-specific adapters.

 In a traditional setup, if you have 10 custom models for 10 different clients, you need to load 10 full copies of the model.
 With LoRA, you load the frozen base model once and keep per-task adapters separately.
 Adapter size depends on rank, target modules, dtype, and model width, so calculate it instead of promising a fixed number.
-A shared base model can serve one adapter for fashion returns, another for electronics warranties, and a third for bulk-shipping refunds while the base weights stay resident.
+A shared base model can serve one adapter for access reviews, another for key-rotation exceptions, and a third for quota-escalation cases while the base weights stay resident.

 Two common deployment patterns dominate: